Introduction

 What is it?

 Section titled “What is it?”The Backtester is a suite of tools designed for rapid prototyping and testing of systematic trading strategies.
 It can run simple event studies to quantify market “edges” all the way to full blown multi-currency, multi-timeframe, multi-strategy portfolio simulations.
-Written in C#, it can be called from any .NET language.
-It can also serve as a general toolbox underlying many market related applications.

 Design philosophy

-The backtester employs a hybrid approach.
+The Backtester employs a hybrid approach.
 Indicators are calculated in advance at the start of the simulation.
 Then the backtester steps through the data by date, calling various events.
 This approach allows for simplicity, while at the same time allowing you to respond to events like you would in real-time (e.g. opening or closing a position).
 The Backtester is also designed to hide as much complexity as possible to speed strategy development while still allowing the user access to low-level classes and functionality for fine-grained control if and when needed.

 So what does a strategy look like in practice?